UbaldoHervas/MDE-calculator-AB-test/README.md

 How?
 Based on the population, you can calculate your MDE properly.
 I used a z-test approach to calculate this.
 But I think it works nicely in other statistical test methods.

+Warnings:

-Remember: the more traffic your test gets, the less MDE you need.
+- The more traffic your test gets, the less MDE you need.
 I recreated a visualization to show how it works (10 weeks maximum).
+- The calculator assumes linearity (CR and traffic).
+Maybe I will modify this assumption in the future.
+Take this into account if you calculate MDE during n weeks.
+- Z-test is used to calculate this.
+Be aware of using different statistical test methods could need different approaches.